 Wander Around the César Manrique House Museum

-Why?
-Well, it’s a house built out of an old lava flow, with five rooms in underground caverns formed from the natural bubbles of cooling lava, complete with interconnecting tunnels.
+The Cesar Manrique House Museum is a work of art in itself – built out of an old lava flow, with five rooms in underground caverns formed from the natural bubbles of cooling lava, complete with interconnecting tunnels.
 Pretty cool, I think.

 Pay a Visit to Cueva De Los Verdes

-If you’re wondering what to do in Lanzarote, the Green Caves (or Cueva De Los Verdes) should be high on your list.
+The Green Caves (or Cueva De Los Verdes) should be high on your Lanzarote list.

-But you’ll see chamber after chamber open up as you go, with the final cave revealing an underground auditorium that hosts concerts.
+Do so, to see chamber after chamber opening up as you go, with the final cave revealing an underground auditorium that hosts concerts.

-You can explore the military installations or seek out the hidden cave if adventure is what you crave.
+On a clear day, you can see across most of the island and across to neighbouring islands like La Graciosa.
 Stick around after dark to stargaze at the observatory and examine the glorious night sky far from the bright lights of big cities.

-This place will leave your tastebuds delighted.
-The Tienda de Salinas del Janubio sells all sorts of salts from the Salinas de Janubio or the salt flats.
+Afterwards, pop into the Tienda de Salinas del Janubio, which sells all sorts of salts from the Salinas de Janubio or the salt flats.

 Enjoy More Wine Bodegas Rubicón

-You’ll be treated to some great views, too, as the winery, with its huge 100-year-old eucalyptus trees, faces Timanfaya.
+You’ll be treated to some great views, too, as the winery, with its huge 100-year-old eucalyptus trees, faces Timanfaya National Park.

 Seeing the sun set behind the low mountains with the vineyards before you and a glass of vino in your hand is one of the ultimate things to do on Lanzarote.
 Their Moscatel is particularly delicious.